GawyF/TicTacToe/README.md

-Tic Tac Toe Final Project for ICS3U
+# Tic Tac Toe Final Project
+Simple and easy user interface on console output, have fun!